Bid whist

 Bid whist is a partnership trick-taking variant of the classic card game whist.
 As indicated by the name, bid whist adds a bidding element to the game that is not present in classic whist.
 Bid whist, along with spades, remains popular particularly in U.S. military culture and a tradition in African-American culture.

 The game

 The general play of bid whist is similar to that of whist, with four notable exceptions.
 In whist, the trump suit for a given hand is determined at random by the last card dealt, whereas in bid whist, the trump suit (or whether there will even be a trump suit) for a given hand is determined by the outcome of the bidding process.

 Secondly, whether a trick is won by the higher-ranking card of the winning suit, or by the lower-ranking card of that suit is also determined by the outcome of the bidding process.

-Thirdly, whether the ace is the highest-ranking card of the suit or the lowest-ranking card can change from hand to hand, depending on whether higher-ranking cards or lower-ranking cards win in that hand.
-And lastly, the scoring of the game is handled differently.
+Thirdly, since the ace is always the most powerful card (excluding jokers, which are optional), whether the ace is the highest-ranking card of the suit or the lowest-ranking card can change from hand to hand, depending on whether higher-ranking cards or lower-ranking cards win in that hand.
+In "uptown" games, in which higher cards win tricks over lower cards, the ace is "high," ranking above the king.
+In "downtown" games, in which lower cards take tricks over higher ones, the ace is "low", below the 2 - making it again, the best card (excluding jokers if these are used).

+Lastly, the scoring of the game is handled differently from regular Whist.